Сегодня 23 Мая

 I'm was at the Tirana Bektashism Center.
 The influential dervish sect was founded in the 15th Century in Turkey.
 The religion was prohibited in 1826 due to its tolerance and love of freedom and officially exiled in 1925 during Ataturk's secular reign.
 Today, Albania is an international center of Bektashism (one million believers, or one-third of the population) and keeps close contact with members all over the world.
 The Bektashi are often referred to as "Islam's epicureans."
 They're open, enjoy life, forgive human evils and are kind-hearted toward Christians.

 "Тhe tekke is something like a monastery," Mikel said.
 "The dervish live here, but anyone can seek refuge among us.
 We also have a hotel for wayfarers.
 They used to build these temples so that the traveling distance between them was no more than 6 hours.
 No one here has the right to ask what your faith is or who you are.
 The shelter is open for everyone.
 We have Bibles and Orthodox icons that foreigners give us.
 Sometimes I think that future archaeologists will have a hard time deciphering our tekke.
 'Who were these people?' they'll ask.
 'What did they believe in?
 The Koran, Bible, crosses, icons and a mosque?
 Who were they?'
 That will be a difficult riddle to solve!
-But we just love God and people"
+But we just love God and people" "How do you Muslims feel about wine and pork?"
+I asked.

 "There's nothing wrong with a glass of wine," he said.
 "What enters the mouth is good and what leaves the mouth is bad.
 Moderation is very important.
 Too much food or alcohol leads to vulgarity, insult and vomit.
 But you can't force people to be righteous.
 You can only point out their mistakes, but violence is forbidden.
 Our dervish are missionaries.
 In the past, they wandered the world and gave people the gift of enlightenment through Islam.
 They lived according to basic rules — 'Only teach using the language of the people.
 Defend the interests of the people sheltering you wherever you live.
 Accept their culture and if you don't agree with changing times, learn to walk with them.'
 Cars, computers, Internet and mobile phones.
 Does this contradict a love for God?"
 The young dervish touched me with his gentleness, understanding and tolerance.
 This is why the Bektashi are known for their "human beliefs" — love life in religion, and religion in life.